neilpf2014/FUBAR_ESP8266_IOT_Example_2/readme.md

 # IOT Class Session 2

 This is to demo using serial communication & introduce the ESP8266 Wifi library.
 We will scan wifi & connect as an client.
-Then will control "NeoPixel" LED using FastLed library https://github.com/FastLED/FastLED please use the cpp and platformio.ini files found in the subdirs.
+Then will control "NeoPixel" LED using FastLed library https://github.com/FastLED/FastLED.
+Please use the cpp and platformio.ini files found in the subdirs.
 We will be using the PIO library manager to install FastLED.

-- PIO lession 2 is the Wifi example
+- PIO lession 2 is the WiFi example
 - PIO lession 3 is the APA106 LED example

 ## APA106 "Neopixel" LED